keijiro/OscJackVS/README.md

 - Unity 2021.3 or later

-OSC Jack requires `System.Net.Sockets` that supports most platforms but a few network-restrictive platforms like WebGL.
+OSC Jack requires `System.Net.Sockets` supported on most platforms but a few network-restrictive platforms like WebGL.

 How To Install